nanolith/cpidgin/README.md

 C Pidgin
 ========

-Interpreter and extraction to LLVM of a C-like language, written in Idris.
+Interpreter and extraction to LLVM of a C-like language, written in ~Idris~ Coq.